St Catherine's College, Oxford

 St Catherine's College (colloquially called St Catz or Catz) is one of the constituent colleges of the University of Oxford.
-In 1974, it was also one of the first men's colleges to admit women.
-It has 528 undergraduate students, 385 graduate students and 37 visiting students as of December 2020, making it one of the largest colleges in either Oxford or Cambridge.
+The college developed from the St Catherine's Society; it was granted full status as a college in 1962, after a campaign by the historian Alan Bullock, who became the first master of the college, and later vice-chancellor of the university.
+In 1974, it was one of the first men's colleges to admit women.
+As of November 2024, it has 494 undergraduate students and 337 graduate students, making it one of the largest colleges in either Oxford or Cambridge.